paulCalvert/brightwheel_assessment/README.md

 8) Hypthosize what questions or insights could be answered with the data model

 # Self-Reflection
 This project was really fun, but BOY DID THE TIME FLY.
 I felt like I was trucking along really well, and suddently realized the time was gone.
 While I wish I had more time to show off my coding prowess, I still think I spent my time well.
-More detailed out in the Trade-Offs section
+More detailed out in the Trade-Offs section.
+I captured all of my work in JIRA, [linked here](https://paulcalvertdesigns.atlassian.net/browse/SCRUM-1?atlOrigin=eyJpIjoiNzZiNGQ2ZWM3NGViNDE3YThlZmYzZjQ3YWRiZDc2NDciLCJwIjoiaiJ9).

 # Trade-Offs
 ## Things I prioritized